 (C) The agency shall provide notification of all juvenile court proceedings affecting their tribal member to the tribe's designated agent or tribal court even if the tribe has declined to be involved.
 The tribe retains the right to participate as an interested party or to intervene at any point in the proceedings.

 (D) The agency shall recognize and adhere to the following rights of parents of Indian children relative to the withdrawal of permanent surrender or parental consent to adoptive placements:

-(1) A permanent surrender action or consent to adoption may be withdrawn at any time for any reason prior to the issuance of a final decree of adoption.
-Upon such withdrawal, the Indian child is to be returned to his or her parent or Indian guardian.
+(1) A parent or Indian custodian may withdraw a permanent surrender or consent to adoption for any reason, at any time prior to the entry of the final decree of adoption.
+To withdraw the permanent surrender or consent, the parent or Indian custodian must file a written document with the court or otherwise testify before the court.
+Upon such withdrawal, the Indian child shall be returned to his or her parent or Indian custodian as soon as practicable.

-(E) If the agency has reason to believe that the parent or Indian custodian will not understand the permanent surrender because of possible limited English proficiency, a copy of the JFS 01666 form shall be sent to the bureau of Indian affairs (BIA) area office nearest to the residence of that person, and a request is made of BIA to arrange for translation in the language that the parent or Indian custodian best understands.
+(E) If the agency has reason to believe that the parent or Indian custodian will not understand the permanent surrender because of possible limited English proficiency, a copy of the JFS 01666 form shall be sent to the bureau of Indian affairs (BIA) area office nearest to the residence of that person, and a request shall be made of BIA to arrange for translation in the language that the parent or Indian custodian best understands.

 (F) Upon application by an Indian who has reached age eighteen who was the subject of an adoptive placement, the agency that facilitated the adoption shall inform the individual of the tribal affiliations, if any, of the individuals' biological parents and provide such other information necessary to protect any rights, which may include tribal membership, resulting from the individual's tribal relationship.

 Five Year Review (FYR) Dates: 10/12/2017 and 02/01/2023